Last updated July 9th, 2019.

 A wealthier country with less available land (and perhaps a better future) should normally have higher property values than their peers.
 Nonetheless, Singapore real estate is costs under half the price of Hong Kong’s and noticeably lower than Zurich’s.

 Considering Singapore’s recent economic growth is also higher than its competitors, you might now understand why the city’s property market is undervalued.

 Buying property in Singapore isn’t such a bad deal when comparing its consumer purchasing power, GDP per capita, and general economic health with other Asian markets.

 Rich Foreign Investors Choose Singapore

 Governments have a history of making it hard for their tax base to leave once times get rough.
-This happened everywhere from the United States’ Gold Confiscation in 1933, to Nazi Germany, to the Chinese Cultural Revolution.
+This happened everywhere from the United States Gold Confiscation in 1933, to Nazi Germany, to the Chinese Cultural Revolution.

-Cryptocurrencies, overseas credit card transactions, along with fine art and other collectibles are ways the Chinese are secretly moving wealth across borders.
+Cryptocurrencies, overseas credit card transactions, gambling in Macau, along with fine art and other collectibles are merely a few ways that Chinese citizens are secretly moving their wealth across borders.